Brandon McKinney

-Brandon McKinney (born August 24, 1983) is an American football nose tackle who is currently a free agent.
+Brandon McKinney (born August 24, 1983) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was signed by the San Diego Chargers as an undrafted free agent in 2006.
-He played college football at Michigan State.
+He played college football for the Michigan State Spartans.
 He graduated from Chaminade-Julienne High School.

 McKinney has also played for the Baltimore Ravens and Indianapolis Colts.

 Professional career

 San Diego Chargers

 Brandon McKinney made his NFL debut for the San Diego Chargers in 2006.
 He was a quality backup nose tackle for two seasons there.
 McKinney was released by the Chargers on October 4, 2008 following the return of suspended linebacker Stephen Cooper.